18-wheeler Accident Lawyer in Texas

 There are never any upfront legal fees that you will pay an 18-wheeler accident attorney at The Carlson Law Firm.
 All of our work is on a contingency basis.
 This means that we work for a percent of the recovery and are only paid if we collect money for you from the defendants.
 Additionally, we pay for all of the costs to litigate your case, such as the hiring of necessary accident reconstruction experts, court filing fees, etc. In essence, we incur the financial risk for you and only get paid after we recover compensation for you.

-An 18-wheeler accident attorney is ready to help victims of company vehicle negligence.
-Our 18-wheeler accident attorneys can be reached at 800-359-5690 or fill out an 18-wheeler crash injury contact form to schedule your free consultation.
+An 18 wheeler accident lawyer is ready to help victims of who have been hurt.
+Our 18 wheeler accident attorneys can be reached at 800-359-5690.
+Alternatively, you can fill out an 18-wheeler crash injury contact form to schedule your free consultation.